dccuchile/wefe/doc/index.rst

   DataFrame with the results.
 - Plotting those results on a barplot.
 - Based on the above results, calculate a bias ranking for all embedding models.
-  This allows you to evaluate the fairness of the embedding models according to the bias criteria and the metric used.
+  This allows the user to evaluate the fairness of the embedding models according to the bias criterion (defined by the query) and the metric used.
 - Plot the ranking on a barplot.
 - Correlate the rankings.
-This allows you to see how correlated the rankings of the different metrics or evaluation criteria are with respect to the bias presented by the models.
+This allows the user to see how the rankings of the different metrics or evaluation criteria are correlated with respect to the bias presented by the models.

 Motivation and objectives
 =========================